Route of the Lincoln Highway

-Note: A fully interactive online map of the Lincoln Highway and all of its re-alignments, markers, monuments and historic points of interest can be viewed at the Lincoln Highway Association Official Map website.

 As the Lincoln Highway was one of the earliest transcontinental highways for automobiles across the United States and was widely publicized since its inception, the route of the Lincoln Highway was determined not only by civil engineering considerations but also by politics.
 In many regions, there was general consensus among those who had power or interest in influencing the route.
 But in a few regions the choice of route was a contentious topic during the 1920s.
 The highway took the following route:

 New York

 The very short Lincoln Highway section in New York went west from Times Square on 42nd Street to the Weehawken Ferry.
 It was realigned down Broadway from which it turned right and passed through the Holland Tunnel after it opened in 1927.